The Bachelor of Science in Computer Engineering

 This course focuses on object-oriented methodologies in designing and implementing a variety of data structures and algorithms.
 Coverage includes recursion, trees, search structures, hashing, heaps, sorting algorithms, and graph algorithms.
 Data structure and algorithm combinations will be studied and analyzed along with their relative merits using both mathematical and empirical measurements.
 The course includes a number of large programming assignments focusing on object-oriented software engineering and algorithm development.
 Students will be required to design, implement, test, and analyze their programs in at least one object-oriented language.
 3 hours lecture, 2 hours activity.
 (002325)

-An overview of software engineering principles and practice.
-Topics include: traditional software engineering methodologies, agile software engineering methodologies, requirements engineering, software design, risk analysis, quality assurance, testing, group dynamics, communication, and project planning/management.
-Students work in groups to design and implement a semester long software project.
+An overview of software engineering principles, practice, and tools.
+Topics include: agile software engineering methodologies, requirements engineering, test-driven development, software design patterns, MVC architecture, version control, software metrics, and static analysis.
+Students work in groups to design and implement a semester-long open source software project.
 2 hours discussion, 2 hours activity.
 (002310)

 |CSCI 446||Introduction to Computer Networks and Network Management||3.0||FS|